Becavalier/shdb/README.md

 # SHDB

 ### Description
-A simple and lightweight local nosql db for shell script, mainly for data persistence.
+A simple and lightweight local key-value pair db for shell script, mainly for data persistence.

 Please do not compare SHDB with MySQL, Redis and any other DB programs.
-SHDB is mainly used on Shell programming, and also written in Shell, all this features are suitable for Shell programming.
+SHDB is mainly used on Shell programming, it is easy and simple, only support key-value pair storing, just for shell script programming.

 ### Features